pcanz/pPEG/docs/context-sensitive-grammars.md

 There is no way to check that indented lines in the `block` have exactly the *same* indent.

-The Python parser avoided this problem by implementing indentation in the lexical scanner.
-The scanner keeps track of the current indentation and emits an INDENT token when the indention increases, and a UNDENT tokens when the indentation decreases.
+The Python parser avoids this problem by implementing indentation in the lexical scanner.
+The scanner pushes the inset on to a stack and emits an INDENT token when the indention increases, and a UNDENT tokens when the stack is popped and the indentation decreases.

 The parser can then treat the indentation tokens like brackets:

     block  = INDENT (line / block)* UNDENT

-This has proved very effective but it is a special purpose solution that is outside the grammar parser.
+This has proved very effective but it requires special purpose code that is outside the grammar syntax.

 ##  Semantic Actions